dgroomes/stackoverflow-look-back/README.md

       into our Chromium design (before, it was just for Firefox) and then extend `content-script-messaging-proxy.js` to handle both directions.
 It should transfer messages from the web page to the background scripts and it should do the reverse: transfer messages from the background scripts to the web page.
+* Change the project name.
+Drop the "static" name and replace it with "extractor", or "viewer" or something like that.

 ## Finished Wish List items